Robert Redford, Paul Newman co-star of two classics, dies at 89

 Icon of the 1970s: duo with Paul Newman, from Butch Cassidy to The Sting.

-Born in Santa Monica in 1936, Robert Redford made his mark in the 1960s, then exploded at the box office.
-With Paul Newman, he signed two cult films: Butch Cassidy and the Sundance Kid (1969) and The Sting (1973).
-He embodied a worried and combative America in All the President’s Men (1976), returned to melodrama in The Way We Were (1973), traversed the sports legend with The Natural (1984) and the romantic epic of Out of Africa (1985).
+Born in Santa Monica in 1936, Robert Redford established himself in the 1960s and then exploded at the box office.
+With Paul Newman, he made two cult films: Butch Cassidy and the Sundance Kid (1969) and The Sting (1973).
+He embodied an anxious, combative America in All the President’s Men (1976), returned to melodrama in The Way We Were (1973), crossed into sports legend with The Natural (1984) and the sweeping romance of Out of Africa (1985).
 He also starred in Indecent Proposal (1993) alongside Demi Moore.
 As a director, Ordinary People (1980) earned him the Oscar for Best Director (1981), followed by an Honorary Oscar (2002).
-Later, he defied his image—Jeremiah Johnson (1972), The Horse Whisperer (1998)—up to the physical challenge of All Is Lost (2013) and the mischievous farewell of The Old Man & the Gun (2018).
+Later, he subverted his image — Jeremiah Johnson (1972), The Horse Whisperer (1998) — culminating in the physical gamble of All Is Lost (2013) and the playful farewell of The Old Man & the Gun (2018).
 From Barefoot in the Park (1967) to Our Souls at Night (2017), he reunited with Jane Fonda at two key moments.

-In 1981, Redford founded the Sundance Institute, a permanent workshop for screenwriters and directors.
-Labs, mentorship, support: the structure helps low-budget works find their path outside mainstream circuits.
-From there, an ecosystem is born: the Sundance Film Festival, based in Park City, becomes the launchpad for American independents.
-From Quentin Tarantino to Steven Soderbergh, from Paul Thomas Anderson to Ava DuVernay, generations meet an audience and partners there.
-More than a meeting, Sundance offers a method: develop early, protect unique voices, connect authors and audiences.
+In 1981, Redford founded the Sundance Institute, a permanent workshop for writers and directors.
+Labs, mentorship, support: the organization helps low-budget works find a path outside mainstream circuits.
+From it grew an ecosystem: the Sundance Film Festival, based in Park City, became the launching pad for American independent film.
+From Quentin Tarantino to Steven Soderbergh, from Paul Thomas Anderson to Ava DuVernay, generations have met audiences and partners there.
+More than an event, Sundance offers a method: develop early, protect singular voices, connect creators and viewers.

 Founder of the Sundance Institute in 1981.
 Labs, mentorship, festival: a platform for independent creators, from Tarantino to DuVernay.